Xie Chen

 Xie Chen (陈谐 (Chén Xié)) is a Chinese physicist and a professor of theoretical physics at the California Institute of Technology.
 Her work covers both the field of condensed matter physics and quantum information, with a focus on many-body quantum mechanical systems with unconventional emergent phenomena.
 She won the 2020 New Horizons in Physics Prize for "incisive contributions to the understanding of topological states of matter and the relationships between them".

 Early life and education

 Chen received her bachelor's degree in physics from Tsinghua University in 2006 and her Ph.D. in theoretical physics from Massachusetts Institute of Technology in 2012 under the supervision of Isaac Chuang and Xiao-Gang Wen.
 From 2012–2014, Chen was a Miller Research Fellow in University of California, Berkeley.
-In 2014, she joined California Institute of Technology as an assistant professor and in 2017 she was promoted to associate professor.
+In 2014, she joined the California Institute of Technology as an assistant professor, was promoted to associate professor in 2017 and was promoted to professor in 2019.
 She is currently the Eddleman Professor of Theoretical Physics, a position she started in 2024.